Unrisk-Inc/can-i-tell-you-a-secret/README.md

-# can-i-tell-you-a-secret
+# Can I tell you a secret?

-A repo with known secrets issues in order to assist you with shift left and identification of secrets
+This repo is intended to be used to help identify known committed secrets, identify them, and remediate them.